-Valencians are considered a distinct ethnic group rooted in Catalán and Moorish tradition.
+Valencians are considered a distinct ethnic group rooted in Catalán and Moorish traditions.
 In Alicante and the rest of Valencia, the official languages are Valencian (a dialect of Catalán) and Castilian Spanish.

 Valencia is a picturesque Mediterranean community.
 The culture is largely grounded in the ocean: historically, Valencia was a center of trade and exploration, and today its beautiful beaches and famous seafood-based paella draw tourists from all over the world.
 Valencia is also known for its sunny orange groves, bustling eponymous capital city, and artisanship.
 It is a famous center of porcelain production, and Lladró makes its home in the town of Tavernes Blanques.